 It’s true that with age comes wisdom.
 But, if these stats are anything to go by – are we really doing enough to ensure the younger generation are prepared for the adult financial world?

-Since the global financial crisis in 2007, the Australian government has put a whopping $10 million into their Helping our Children Understand Finance policy and other related initiatives.
-Consequently, the biggest move to come out of this is ASIC’s MoneySmart Teaching Program which launched in 2012.
-Basically, the program aims to arm teachers with the resources to deliver financial literacy education and effectively develop students’ understanding of money.
+Since the global financial crisis in 2007, the Australian government has put a whopping $10 million into their Helping our Children Understand Finance Policy and other related initiatives.
+ASIC’s implemented the MoneySmart Teaching Program in 2012 which aims to arm teachers with the resources to deliver financial literacy education and effectively develop students’ understanding of money.

 At Jacaranda, we believe personal finance should be taught in every high school.
 Here are four main reasons why: